adityaj2003/adityaj2003.github.io/_projects/1_project.markdown

 description:
 img: /assets/img/Chess1.png
 ---
-Built a chess playing website using JS, PHP, MySQL and MariaDB.
-The website allows you to play with a computer engine, analyse a game, evaluate a position using the StockFish 14 chess engine, Chess.js and ChessBoard.js
+Built a chess playing website using JS, React, Express, NodeJS.
+The website allows you to play with a computer engine, analyse a game, evaluate a position using the StockFish 14 chess engine, Chess.js and ChessBoard.js OSS projects.

+My initial idea was to build using PHP as that was what I learned in the Web Dev class at school but I quickly realized that finding resources for PHP is difficult and new age tech stacks are quickly taking over.
+I learned NodeJS, React as much as I needed and built the website over the summer.
+I am pretty happy with the result but I would definitely want to understand CDNs, load balancing and other large scale network management stuff from here on.

+This project also resulted in me contributing to lichess.org on their github website.
+Looking at the scale of their github repo makes mine look like a drop in the ocean but I gained how to manage deployment ready code from looking over there code to make the changes (and the procedures they follow before pushing to prod).